 Once you have left USC, contact your retirement vendor to discuss your options and request the applicable forms.
 After completing the forms and having your spouse's signature notarized (if applicable), submit the paperwork to Benefits, which will forward the documents to your vendor on your behalf.
 However, we recommend waiting one pay cycle from your termination date to start this process, to allow all final contributions to post to your account.
 Also, we cannot process your withdrawal paperwork until the payroll system no longer shows you as active employee and specifies a termination date.

 In some cases, you may access retirement funds while still at work.
-Faculty may take an in-service withdrawal if over age 59½ and not tenured.
+Faculty may take an in-service withdrawal if over age 59½ and either not tenured or have entered into a phased retirement agreement.
 Staff may take one if over age 59½.
 All withdrawals are subject to taxes and will be reported as income to the IRS.

 If you rollover your funds, it is not subject to immediate taxation.
 If you are over the age of 59½ or elect a lifetime annuity there is no IRS penalty applied.
 You will pay taxes for all withdraws to cash.
 If you transfer your funds to another retirement plan (i.e., IRA or new employer plan) you will not incur a penalty or taxes.

 You may also be able to take out a loan against your retirement accountscontact Benefits for assistance.
 In the event that an employee takes a distribution from his/her retirement plan due to a documented financial hardship, the employee portion of contributions to all of his/her USC retirement plans will be suspended for 6 months.
 It is the employee's responsibility to reinstate contributions at the end of the 6-month period.

 Brochures about the retirement program and the wide range of investment options are available from Benefits (see Forms/information on this page).
 Extensive information is also available online from each of the participating companies.